ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 > Whenever you pray, you must not be like the hypocrites, because they love to pray standing in the synagogues and on the street corners to be seen by people.
 Truly I tell you, they have their reward. -Matthew 6:5

 > "In intelligence work, surveillance is called coverage.
 It's like basketball; you can run zone defense or man-to-man.
 Man-to-man is risky; follow someone too long and they're going to get suspicious.
 Zone is usually the way to go.
 Stay put and let targets come to you.
-Less obvious, easier on the feet... and you can catch up on your celebrity gossip." - Jeffrey Donovan as Michael Westen from Broadcast TV's _Burn Notice_
+Less obvious, easier on the feet... and you can catch up on your celebrity gossip." - Jeffrey Donovan as Michael Westen from Cable TV's _Burn Notice_

 _Late July 2022_